bingb0t5/im-in/README.md

 - guest RSVP
 - waitlist placement when full
 - optional host approval before membership is granted
+- pending-approval attendees appear in `Going` with clear `Pending host approval` labels
 - cancellation with promotion
-- proxy RSVP / "add another person"
+- proxy RSVP / "add another person" (approval-aware when host approval is enabled)
 - host-added attendees
 - "thinking about it" interests